 GAB-OKAFOR CHIDINMA Founder, CEO

 Our Vision is to achieve the highest degree of self-confidence in all black women in their own natural skin colour without undermining their self-esteem and inner beauty.
-To create an adolescent and youth friendly focused environment and mentored safe spaces to provide opportunities for basis to...
+To promote self confidence through primary prevention of skin bleaching and create an adolescent and youth friendly focused environment and mentored safe spaces to provide opportunities to...